Using the Zip File

 You will need to give your Gemini application a name such as "Gemini".
 This will mean Gemini will be accessible via https://servername/Gemini.

-We recommend that you apply a SSL Certificate to your site, especially if it is open to a public network.
+We highly recommend that you apply a SSL Certificate to your site, especially if it is open to a public network.
 See your network administrator if you do not know how to do this.
+We further recomend that in IIS you check the box to "Require SSL" and implement an http redirect for a 403 error to seamlessly redirect a user trying to access the http site to the https site.

 Step 5 - Create SQL Database